top of page

 Ongoing Assessments

-The BSA ITEP team meets weekly to review progress, recognize successes and make program adjustments where necessary to ensure goals are met.
+The BSA IEP team meets weekly to review progress, recognize successes and make program adjustments where necessary to ensure goals are met.
 Our team communicates regularly with parents to ensure the student’s needs are being met.
-In addition, two ITEP meetings are held yearly with the entire team and parents.
+In addition, IEP meetings are held yearly with the entire team and parents.

 Quarterly progress reports are issued for students, and parents can see more frequent updates in the parent portal.